 I am a Ph.D. candidate in the philosophy department at Rutgers University.
-While pursuing my doctoral degree in philosophy, I was awarded an M.S. degree from the Rutgers mathematics department.
+While pursuing my doctorate in philosophy, I earned an M.S. degree from the Rutgers mathematics department.

 My research interests include metaphysics, philosophy of science, philosophy of physics, philosophy of biology, epistemology (traditional and formal), and feminist philosophy.

 - “Celestial Chaos: The New Logics of Theory-Testing in Orbital Dynamics” (forthcoming).
 Studies in the History and Philosophy of Modern Physics.